 Best hotels for mid budget solo female travelers ($20 and up): A basic hostel private room costs about $20.
 Hotels in South Africa are generally more expensive but offer value for money.
 A mid range hotel usually comes with free Wi-Fi, breakfast, a nice garden, a pool, and excellent service.
 Expect to pay about $40 - $60 for those.
 In areas outside of the main towns, you can get a private bungalow with beach view for about $50.
 Airbnbs are as low as $30 for a private room and about $85 for an entire unit.
 I recommend using it in Cape Town, as it provides better value than the hostels.

 Other Accommodation Options: I stayed at a permaculture farm that runs solely on solar power and offers outdoor showers (my favorite!) in Hogsback.
 You can volunteer in exchange for accommodation at some farms – I did that in the Karoo.
-There are also beautiful and luxurious eco-lodges located in the middle of nowhere, though those are usually very expensive.
+There are also beautiful eco lodges and luxurious hotels located in the middle of nowhere, though those are usually very expensive.

 Getting There: The main international airport in South Africa is Johannesburg/O.R.
 Tambo International Airport, followed by Cape Town International Airport.
 Direct flights are available from North America, UK, Ireland, and Australia.
 Crossing borders overland, typically by car, from its surrounding countries is generally pretty easy.
 Make sure to have your yellow fever certificate with you if you’re coming from Tanzania and/or Zanzibar.